MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 But there are a couple special characters, specifically `'` and `*`, that you can use to make a more exact search:

-- Placing the search text between `''` (for example, `man`) will find only field values that match the entire text and case.
+- Placing the search text between single quotes`''` (for example, `'man'`) will find only field values that match the entire text and case.
 - Placing `*` after the search text will find field values that start with the text, matching the case.
 Placing `*` before the search text will find field values the end with the text, matching the case.
 - When using these special characters, if you want to make the search case insensitive, place **@** before the search text.